namespace-ee/react-calendar-timeline/README.md

 **Note that you need to provide either `defaultTimeStart/End` or `visibleTimeStart/End` for the timeline to function**

+## buffer

+a number (default to 3) which represents the extra timeline rendered on right and lift of the visible area which the user will scroll through before the time rerenders.

+more explication in section [behind the scenes](#behind-the-scenes)

+Note: setting buffer to 1 will disable the scrolling on the timeline

 ## selected

 An array with id's corresponding to id's in items (`item.id`).
 If this prop is set you have to manage the selected items yourself within the `onItemSelect` handler to update the property with new id's and use `onItemDeselect` handler to clear selection.
 This overwrites the default behaviour of selecting one item on click.